ZekDaniels/TraderGame/README.md

 for more details please refer [Sequelize](https://sequelize.org/docs/v6/getting-started/)

 ## API Collection
-To view the list of available APIs, import `Trader.postman_collection.json` and `ENV.postman_environment.json`.
+To view the list of available APIs, import on your Postman `Trader.postman_collection.json` and `ENV.postman_environment.json`, set env current on your Postman workspace.

 ## Inspirations